Lindsay Lohan Exposes Chest On Instagram: ‘Duh’

-Lindsay Lohan has flashed her chest.
+Lindsay Lohan has just flashed her chest on social media.
 The Mean Girls actress’ latest Instagram post wasn’t the most revealing – then again, the star’s upper body was on show enough for that part of her physique to be seen.
-The 33-year-old has appeared in a fun, unusual, and sexy post that seemed to come with a little mystery: it came with tomorrow’s date mentioned in the caption, plus a bit of an “oops” phrase that seemed reflected by Lindsay looking a little shocked as she posed with her hand to her mouth.
+The 33-year-old has appeared in a fun, unusual, and sexy post that seemed to come with a little mystery — the caption mentioned tomorrow’s date, plus a bit of an “oops” phrase that seemed reflected by Lindsay looking a little shocked as she posed with her hand to her mouth.

-The image was formed of a bit of a collage.
-Lohan was seen with three versions of herself, all of which had a filter finish seeing the star appear in color that seemed added to black-and-white.
-Lindsay was looking beautiful in the image showing her shot almost full length, with the actress and reality judge seen wearing a white-colored and sleeveless white dress.
-Here, a plunging neckline was flaunting the star’s cleavage, with the main image seeing the dress do the same.
+In the collage-like image, Lohan was seen with three versions of herself, all of which were filtered in a way that the star appeared in a blend of color and black-and-white.
+Lindsay was looking beautiful in the image showing her shot almost full-length, with the actress and reality judge wearing a white-colored and sleeveless white dress.
+Here, Lindsay flaunted her cleavage through her dress’ plunging neckline, the main image seeing the outfit do the same.
 Over in the bottom left-hand-side, Lindsay appeared as a smaller version of herself.
-The star was seen blonde with dark roots – Lindsay tends to appear with her trademark, red locks.
-Lindsay appeared beautifully made up, with smokey and cat-wing eye makeup, plus painted nails.
+The star was rocking blond hair with dark roots instead of her trademark red locks.
+Lindsay appeared beautifully made-up, with smokey and cat-wing eye makeup and painted nails.

 Fans in the comments section did seem a touch confused by the caption.
 To be fair, Lindsay may have posted it as a joke, with the star knowing full well that it is October 2.
 Then again, some fans queried whether Lindsay is in Australia, and therefore in a time zone where it is already October 3.
-Lindsay is, of course, a judge on Australia’s version of The Masked Singer, with her appearances on the popular reality series having proven high-profile.
+Lindsay is, of course, a judge on Australia’s version of The Masked Singer and has made several high-profile appearances on the popular show.

 As People reports, Lindsay spoke ahead of her appearance on the show.